dwayne/elm-debouncer/README.md

 # elm-debouncer

-Debounce or throttle your actions in Elm.
-Take control of when and how often they are performed.
+Debounce or throttle your actions in Elm and take control of when and how often they are performed.